limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 With Pod affinity, we can end up having other pods not requiring GPU running on NODE C, this means having too much compute power than they require.

 The problem with node tainting is the fact that nodes not satisfying the taint can also end up at nodes where they are not supposed to run.
-For example, a GPU-intensive Pod might get scheduled on NODE A, this is not what we want.
+For example, a GPU-intensive Pod might get scheduled on `NODE A`, this is not what we want.

 The fact is that both Pod Affinity and Node Tainting solve each other's problems.

-The final solution: Use both node tain and Pod Affinity to achieve a more effective Pod Scheduling segregation.
+Final solution: **Use both Node Taint and Pod Affinity to achieve a more effective Pod Scheduling segregation.**

 First, attach labels to the nodes that require special attention: